-Covering a total area of about 11,000 square meters, our Xuhui Manufacturing Facility is located in Shanghai Caohejing Hi-Technology Park.
+Covering a total area of about 11,000 square meters, Xuhui Manufacturing Facility is located in Shanghai Caohejing Hi-Technology Park.
 It comprises ten 2,000L single-use bioreactors for a total of 20,000L, along with ancillary purification equipment.

 Currently, Xuhui Manufacturing Facility and the accompanying quality management systems have passed multiple on-site inspections and/or audits conducted by the NMPA, EMA, EU QP and the international commercial partners, with the production capacity for the current clinical and commercial stage.
 The facility was granted GMP certification from China and the EU.
 In September 2020, the drug substance (DS) line and drug product (DP) line for 汉达远® (HLX03, adalimumab injection) have also successfully passed China GMP compliance on-site inspection.